dvukolov/cs109b-project/README.md

 $ conda activate galaxies
 ```

-The interactive web app additionally makes use of Streamlit and is deployed on Heroku.
-A corresponding Dockerfile is provided in the app directory.
+The interactive web app additionally makes use of Streamlit and is deployed to the Streamlit Community Cloud (originally on Heroku).
+The corresponding `poetry` environment configuration files are provided in the app directory.

 ## Key Repository Files